zanuka/leaderport-core-ui/README.md

 1. **Vue**: Represents our use of the [Vue.js](https://vuejs.org/) framework, known for its simplicity, flexibility, and performance in building user interfaces.

 2. **Valkey**: Symbolizes our utilization of [Valkey](https://valkey.io), AWS's Redis fork, designed for high-performance, scalability, and real-time data processing capabilities.
-It provides the robust backend infrastructure necessary for handling large-scale leaderboard operations.
+It provides the robust back-end infrastructure necessary for handling large-scale leaderboard operations.

 3. **Valkyrie**: Inspired by the formidable female warriors of [Norse legend](https://en.wikipedia.org/wiki/Valkyrie), chosen by Odin to select the most worthy warriors for Valhalla.
 This symbolizes our leaderboard system's ability to:
    - Select and showcase top performers (like Valkyries choosing the best warriors)